Anduron/IN4200/IN4200_HE2_15224/readme.md

   - test_matrix.txt
     - A small test matrix with a predictable result

-- results
+  - test_matrix_11x7.txt
+    - A small 11x7 test matrix with a predictable result

 - src

   - [count_friends_of_ten.c]
-    - file containing a function for finding
+    - file containing a function for finding the number of triple friends of ten (three in a row adding up to ten) in a matrix

   - [count_friends_of_ten.h]
-    - header for
+    - header for count_friends_of_ten.c

   - [mpi_count_friends_of_ten.c]
-    - file containing a function for finding
+    - file containing a function for finding the number of triple friends of ten in a matrix using a parallel algorithm where a MASTER splits up work between each WORKER.

   - [mpi_count_friends_of_ten.h]
-    - header for
+    - header for mpi_count_friends_of_ten.c

   - [helper_func.h]
-    - A header file containing functions used
+    - A header file containing functions used to read, print, and allocate matrices in main_serial.c or mpi_main.c